findy-network/findy-network.github.io/content/en/blog/SSI-identity-provider/index.md

 ## How Would SSI and Verified Data Change the Scenario?

-In the traditional OIDC flow, identity providers hold sensitive end-user data and personally identifiable information.
+In the traditional OIDC flow, identity providers hold the sensitive end-user data and personally identifiable information.
 Yet, this is not the case with the SSI model, where the user owns her data and stores it in her digital wallet as verifiable credentials.
-In the SSI-enabled authentication process, instead of typing username and password to the identity provider login form, the user presents verifiable proof of the needed data.
+In the SSI-enabled authentication process, instead of typing username and password to the identity provider login form, *the user presents verifiable proof of the needed data*.
 No third parties are necessary for the login to take place.

 Furthermore, the transparent proof presentation process lets the user know which data fields the application sees.
-On the contrary, in the traditional flow, the user data usually gets transferred server-to-server invisibly.
-That makes the user unable to determine which data in detail the identity provider forwards from its silo.
+In the traditional flow, even though the service usually asks if the user wishes to share her profile information, the data is transferred server-to-server invisibly.
+The level of transparency depends on the identity provider’s goodwill and service design quality.
+In the proof presentation, the wallet user sees in detail which attributes she shares with the application.

 {{< imgproc attributes Fit "625x625" >}}
 <em>In the proof presentation, the wallet user sees in detail which attributes she shares with the application.</em>